A delicious fusion of spicy Mexican flavors with Italian pasta. These Mexican Stuffed Shells make a perfect weeknight meal.

 - 1 cup cheddar cheese

 - Diced green onions, olives and sour cream for serving

 In a frying pan cook ground sausage.
 Stir in spices and water and cook uncovered for about 20 minutes until the water cooks off.
 Add cream cheese, cover and simmer until cheese is melted.
 Blend well.
 Set aside to cool.

 Cook the pasta shells according to directions; drain.
 Set shells out individually on cutting board/baking sheet so that they don’t stick together.

-Pour salsa on bottom of 9″x13″ baking dish.
+Pour salsa on bottom of 9″x13″ baking dish sprayed with non-stick cooking spray.
 Stuff each shell with the meat mixture.
 Place shells in 9″x13″ pan open side up.
-Cover shells with enchilada sauce.
+Cover shells with enchilada sauce and sprinkle shredded cheese on top.
 Cover with foil and bake for 30 minutes.